amzn/computer-vision-basics-in-microsoft-excel/README.md

 # Computer Vision Basics in Microsoft Excel ![Creative Commons License CC-BY-NC-SA-4.0](https://licensebuttons.net/l/by-nc-sa/4.0/88x31.png)

-By [Alok Govil](https://www.linkedin.com/in/alokgovil/), Principal Engineer, Amazon
+By [Alok Govil](https://alokgovil.com), Principal Engineer, Amazon ([LinkedIn Profile](https://www.linkedin.com/in/alokgovil/))

 Collaborator: [Venkataramanan Subramanian](https://www.linkedin.com/in/venkataramanansubramanian/), Principal Engineer, Amazon

 Computer Vision is often seen by software developers and others as a hard field to get into.
 In this article, we'll learn Computer Vision from basics using sample algorithms implemented within Microsoft Excel, using a series of one-liner Excel formulas.
-We'll use a surprise trick that helps us implement and visualize algorithms like Face Detection, Hough Transform, etc., within Excel, with no dependence on any script or a third-party plugin.
+We'll use a surprise trick that helps us demonstrate and visualize algorithms like Face Detection, Hough Transform, etc., within Excel, with no dependence on any script or a third-party plugin.

 ![Microsoft Excel Trick for Spreadsheet Images](img/Excel-Trick.gif)